Click here for an online version presented as a portable document format

 Synopsis: The shipping survey of 1572 is interesting in that it records Blakeney as being a creek of Yarmouth, but Cley and Wiveton as being creeks of Lynn.
 Most of the other evidence examined points to all three ports being creeks of Yarmouth.
 The survey is then compared with those of 1565 and 1580 and it is found that there is surprisingly little continuity in the information.
 It appears likely that differences in the way the surveys were compiled could account for this, but caution is needed when relying solely on these surveys for an accurate picture of 16th century shipping.

-The Map of the Blakeney Haven and Port of Cley – 1586: by Raymond Frostick
+The Map of the Blakeney Haven and Port of Cley – 1586

-Early sixteenth century wills of Langham as indicators of religious change: by Michael Medlar
+Early sixteenth century wills of Langham as indicators of religious change

 Synopsis: The religious outlook of the people of Langham in the first forty years of the sixteenth century is explored through the Contents of surviving wills.

 Synopsis: This article outlines the importance of Friendly Societies to the working and middle classes in the nineteenth century and, using research on societies in the Blakeney area, gives examples of their membership and how the Societies were organised.
 Over 550 were identified in Norfolk, including local independent societies and branches of national orders, such as the Independent Order of Oddfellows, Manchester Unity, and Ancient Order of Foresters.